Pearl White: Later years

 According to published reports after her death, White's friends claimed that she intended to make a comeback in sound films.
 White later told friends that after she made a test for sound films in 1929, she was told that her voice was unsuitable.
 White made occasional visits to the United States in 1924, 1927, and 1937.
-On her last visit, White told reporters she was not interested in making a comeback and mused that acting in silent films was more difficult than acting in the then-new "talkies".
+On her last visit, White told reporters she was not interested in making a comeback and mused that acting in silent films was more difficult than acting in sound films.
 By this time, White had gained a substantial amount of weight.
 She told reporters she did not like to be photographed as she felt that photos made her face look fat, adding "Why should I have my picture taken when I can get paid for it?"

 Personal life

 White was married twice and had no children.
 She married actor Victor Sutherland on October 10, 1907.
 They divorced in 1914.
+In 1913 she lived with Jane Fearnley, an early film actress.
 In 1919, she married actor Wallace McCutcheon Jr., son of pioneering cinematographer and director Wallace McCutcheon Sr. Their marriage ended in divorce in 1921.

 Death

 By 1937, White was dying of liver failure.
 The injury she sustained to her spine while filming The Perils of Pauline had continued to cause her pain, which she eased with drugs and alcohol.
 A year before her death, White got her affairs in order, purchased a plot in Cimetière de Passy (Passy Cemetery) near her home and arranged her own funeral.

-In early July 1938, she checked herself into the American Hospital of Paris in the suburb of Neuilly, due to issues with her liver.
-She slipped into a coma on August 3, 1938, and died the following day of what was identified in her obituaries as a "liver ailment" (likely cirrhosis due to years of heavy drinking).
-She was 49 years old.
+In early July 1938, she checked herself into the American Hospital of Paris in the suburb of Neuilly due to issues with her liver.
+She slipped into a coma on August 3, 1938, and died the following day of what was identified in her obituaries as a "liver ailment" (probably cirrhosis due to years of heavy drinking).
+She was 49.
 White was buried in Cimetière de Passy after a small, private funeral.

 White left the majority of her fortune, including jewelry and property, to Theodore Cossika.
-She also bequeathed money to her father, nieces, and nephews, and willed $73,000 to charities.
+She also bequeathed money to her father, nieces, and nephews, and her will provided $73,000 to charities.